DergachevDenis/TestTaskForElinext/README.md

 ### Installation

-* Build requires JDK and Maven to be installed
+* Build requires: JDK and Maven should be installed
 * Detailed step-by-step installation instructions for different operating systems can be found at https://www.baeldung.com/install-maven-on-windows-linux-mac

-### Assembly
+### Build

-The assembly takes place using the mvn package command
+The build takes place using the mvn package command

 ### Usage